mtkennerly/ludusavi-manifest/CONTRIBUTING.md

 ## Development
 Requires Node.js.

+Generally, you just need these commands:

+* Add all recent changes since a certain number of days ago:
+  * `npm run recent 5`
+* Validate the manifest against the schema:
+  * `npm run schema`
+* List some stats about the data set:
+  * `npm run stats`

+There are some lower-level commands for finer control or full imports:

 * Add new games to wiki-game-cache.yaml (required in order to add them to the manifest):
   * `npm run cache`
 * Update the manifest with games from the cache (`--limit 25` is default at a time):